coryasilva/squrll/README.md

 ### Count

-_Boolean URL param will allow the client request the total count._
+_Boolean URL param will allow the client to request the total count._

-Currently this only builds a SQL select row but does not suggest how to format the response.
-Suggestions?
+Currently this only builds a partial SQL column select statement but does not suggest how to format the response.
+Currently that is out of scope for this project.
- - Headers?
- - Enveloped JSON or XML?
- - Out of scope for this project, do what you want?

 ### Module Configs